Spectral tarsier: Behavior

-Reproduction and parenting
+Life history

 In a study done in North Sulawesi, Indonesia in 2007, the Mackinnons found that the spectral tarsiers were monogamous and territorial.
 They found that families slept at the same sites each day and that they gave loud duet songs as they gathered at sleeping sites.
 As their study went on they found that tarsier young are quite advanced and that they start traveling alone at as young as 23 days (Mackinnon et al. 1980).
-Hidayatik et al. did a 9 month survey in 2018 where they found that the tarsiers courtship behaviours consist of scent marking and genital marking for females and that males use genital inspection.
+Hidayatik et al. did a 9-month survey in 2018 where they found that the tarsiers courtship behaviours consist of scent marking and genital marking for females and that males use genital inspection.
 They recorded that copulations lasted between 3 and 4 minutes and occurred only once per pair for the duration of the study (Hidayatik et al. 2018).

 Sharon Gursky did a study in the a northern Sulawesi rain forest in 1994 where she found that infants were alone from 40%-50% of the time.
 Gursky et al. found that the two subadults in the group were more regularly caring for the infant than the adult males, females or mothers were.
 They believe that these results suggest that subadults are actually guarding or babysitting the infants (Gursky et al. 1994).
 Infanticide has been reported by Gursky, but only in one case and by a neighboring adult male.
 "The only hypothesis that could not be rejected outright, on the basis of this single observation, was the competition for limited resources hypothesis (Gursky et al. 2011)."

-Competition

-According to the study done by the Mackinnons, tarsiers scent mark their ranges by rubbing branches with urine and special epigastric glands (Mackinnon et al. 1980).
-It was found that the primary predators of the tarsiers are monitor lizards, civets, snakes, and diverse birds of prey.
-"Tarsier niches are largely as predator and prey.
-Their presence affects the population size of organisms that they feed on and of those who feed on them (Archuleta S. 2019)."
-Archuleta goes on to say that they are host to many endo- and ectoparasites, including mites and intestinal worms.